GoMyCode-nextGen/javascript-functions/Readme.md

 charAtIndex("Hello", 2); // -> "l"
 charAtIndex("World", 0); // -> "W"
 ```
-Write a function called addFourNums that takes four numbers as four parameters and returns the summation of the numbers.
+4.Write a function called addFourNums that takes four numbers as four parameters and returns the summation of the numbers.

 ```js
 function addFourNums(num1, num2, num3, num4) {